arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 Socat lacks a concept of encryption or the TLS protocol.
 You will use it to demonstrate that Connect takes care of these concerns for you.

-:ship: Start the socat service and specify that it will listen for TCP connections on port 8181.
+:shipit: Start the socat service and specify that it will listen for TCP connections on port 8181.
 ```bash
 socat -v tcp-l:8181,fork exec:"/bin/cat"
 ```

-:ship: verify it's working with `netcat`
+:shipit: verify it's working with `netcat`
 ```bash
 nc 127.0.0.1 8181
 ```

 ### Register the Service and Proxy with Consul

-:ship: Register a _sidecar proxy_ to handle traffic for the socat service instance <https://www.consul.io/docs/connect/registration/sidecar-service.html>
+:shipit: Register a _sidecar proxy_ to handle traffic for the socat service instance <https://www.consul.io/docs/connect/registration/sidecar-service.html>
 ```bash
 echo '{